 - Shime saba (pickled)

-Before grilling fish, it is important to first ensure that the oven grill is well preheated.
-3 minutes with high heat setting is enough time (although this can depend on your grill - electric grills generally take longer).
+Before grilling fish, it is important to ensure the oven grill is well-preheated.
+3-5 minutes on a medium-high to high heat setting is usually about enough time, although this can depend on your grill, and electric grills generally take longer.
+Be sure to thoroughly preheat before placing your fish under the heat source.

-Placing fish on a cold grill not only takes longer, but also causes the skin and flesh to stick to the grill, which will be annoying when it's time to wash up.
+Placing fish on a cold grill takes longer to cook and causes the skin and flesh to stick to the grill.
+This can negatively effect the texture of the fish, ruin the appearance, and be annoying when it’s time to wash up.

 Additionally, you can lightly oil the surface of the wire rack inside the grill oven to prevent the skin and meat from sticking.